 These clients chose a very strongly patterned black and white octagonal tile for their project.

 This required some extra careful preplanning to make the overall patttern look centered and purposeful.
-It was also important to use a different tile for the vertical patio edges.
-Wrapping the tile pattern around the perimeter would have me it difficult to see exactly where to step, making a serious tripping hazard.
+It’s also important to preplan a patio tile design for safety anytime steps are involved.

 The Installation